exchangegroup/braintree-framework-builder/README.md

 ### Making headers public

 We need to make some header files in the Braintree framework public.

 <img src='https://raw.githubusercontent.com/exchangegroup/braintree-framework-builder/master/graphics/02_make_header_public.png' alt='Change header to public in Xcode' >

-1. Change “Target Membership” of Braintree.h to “public”.
+1. Change "Target Membership" of Braintree.h to "public".
 1. Build again.
 You will see a new error: `'Braintree/Braintree-API.h' file not found`.
-Find `Braintree-API.h` file and make it `Public`.
+Find `Braintree-API.h` file and make it "public".
 I use Command-Shift-O shortcut in Xcode to find files quickly.
 1. Now build again.
 You will see `File not found` error message for yet another file.
-Find the file and make it `Public`
+Find the file and make it "public"
-1. Repeat "Build > Find > Make Public" steps until there are no more errors.
+1. Repeat "Build > Find > Make public" steps until there are no more errors.
-1. You will also see the following errors `Include of non-modular header inside framework module …`, make those files “Public” as well.
+1. You will also see the following errors `Include of non-modular header inside framework module …`, make those files "public" as well.

 ### Add scripts for building framework.